 Our leadership team members are leading experts in their fields.

 Blair Morrison is the chief executive officer of BC Financial Services Authority (“BCFSA”).
 He also serves as B.C.’s superintendent of Financial Institutions, superintendent of Pensions, superintendent of Real Estate and the registrar of Mortgage Brokers as well as chief executive officer of the Credit Union Deposit Insurance Corporation (“CUDIC”).

 Blair is leading BCFSA on its journey to become a modern, effective, and efficient regulator for B.C.’s financial services sector.
 He has been instrumental in driving BCFSA’s strategy to safeguard the integrity of the sector and boost public protection.

 A multifaceted executive, Blair brings more than 25 years of extensive regulatory, legal, compliance, and risk management experience.

-Chris Elgar serves as Senior Vice President of Supervision with BC Financial Services Authority (“BCFSA”).
+Chris Elgar serves as senior advisor to the CEO with BCFSA.
 With an impressive track record spanning 40 years in the finance industry, Chris has extensive experience in governance, risk management, and treasury.
-He leads a dynamic team of more than 60 professionals responsible for conducting risk assessments of BCFSA’s provincially regulated financial institutions (“PRFIs”).

 Chris plays an instrumental role in advancing BCFSA’s goal to become a modern, effective, and efficient financial services regulator.
 He has helped modernize and enhance the organization’s supervisory capacity and approach.
 An influential and engaging leader, Chris is committed to strengthening consumer protection and fostering increased public confidence in B.C.’s financial services sector.